Saudattt/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 3 writes a script that changes the owner of the file hello the the user betty
+Task 4 writes a script that creates an empty file called hello